yogiehartanto/general-algorithm/README.md

 # general-algorithm

-Custom code to count Mode value from series of numbers
+[Mode.java] Custom code to count Mode value from series of numbers

 Cases example :